Training Your Miniature Schnauzer Puppy to Swim

 Playing in the Water with Other Dogs

-I thought you might enjoy this video!
+You might enjoy this video!

 Your Puppy Building Confidence